<h1>Social Equity in Planning</h1> <h1>Social Equity in Planning</h1>

 With this philosophy as our foundation, we are committed to engaging with underserved communities as part of our public involvement program.
 We want to include them in the decision-making process every step of the way.

-We’ve partnered with 11 community-based organizations to help us engage with underserved populations around the region to help us identify issues and concerns.
-These community partners are selected by SANDAG through a competitive request for proposals process and have representatives on the SANDAG Social Equity Working Group.
+Throughout the development of the 2025 Regional Plan, we partnered with 12 community-based organizations to help us engage with hard-to-reach populations around the region to help us identify issues and concerns.
+These community partners were selected by SANDAG through a competitive request for proposals process and had representatives on the SANDAG Social Equity Working Group.

 Our community partners include: